 Index Evolution By Category Of Consumption

 Once categories identified and weighted comes the value attribution.
-As seen previously, all values of the French CPI are set to 100 in 1998.
-The INSEE conducts a constant survey on prices of goods and services and update the index to reflect the evolutions.
+As seen previously, all values of the French CPI categories have been reset to 100 in 2015 The INSEE conducts a constant survey on prices of goods and services and update the index to reflect the evolutions.
 Still, detailed methods of survey and products references are not disclosed.

 Evolution by CPI categories